 Once you’ve decided who is responsible for converting the lead into a customer, and how they’re going to do it, it’s important to look at the ‘when’ aspect of the process.
 Waiting too long between follow-ups will make the lead lose interest, while timing them very close to each other will make them less likely to want to interact with you.

-CRM software service provides automation tools that can be used to effectively understand the lead’s behavior from their available data, and schedule calls, e-mails, social media platform engagements at the most appropriate time.
+A CRM software service provides automation tools that can be used to effectively understand the lead’s behavior from their available data, and schedule calls, e-mails, social media platform engagements at the most appropriate time.
 This not only increases the chances of a successful conversion, but also helps you understand general lead behavior in a much better way.

 By using a carefully planned follow-up strategy and integrating it with a well-established CRM software service, companies can improve lead-to-customer conversion rates, increase sales, boost revenues, and increase the number of referrals.